ballerina-platform/ballerina-spec/beps/lib-graphql/1472_graphql_attach_time_dispatch.md

 The runtime maintains two parallel dispatch paths: `getResourceMethod(...)` keyed by accessor and `getRemoteMethod(...)` keyed by name.
 Each is a linear scan over every resource or remote method on the service.
 Neither result is cached per listener, so the scan is redone on every request, for every field, and again for the `@graphql:ResourceConfig` lookup that accompanies it.
 The infrastructure to fix this already exists: the package runs a once-per-service analysis pass that walks the same methods and stores a coordinate-keyed map on the service object.
 That map does not carry the method reference itself, which is the one piece of information that would let the engine stop re-scanning.

 The same structure solves a second problem.
 Today the federation `_entities` and `_service` resolvers are not engine code at all: they are Ballerina source, synthesised at compile time from template files by placeholder substitution and parsed back into the service.
 The templating step can fail independently of anything the user wrote.
-Once a compile-time-resolved dispatch table exists for ordinary fields, the entity resolvers no longer need a source-injection mechanism of their own.
+Once a attach-time-resolved dispatch table exists for ordinary fields, the entity resolvers no longer need a source-injection mechanism of their own.
 An entity type map in the same structure is enough, and the compile-time failure modes disappear with the templating that produced them.
 Neither change alters behaviour: they change how fast dispatch finds the answer, and where the entity resolvers live, never what a given document resolves to.

 ## Goals